SublimeText/Spacegray/README.md

 ### Looking for a maintainer

 I'm not actively maintaining this repo for quite a while since I've switched to [Atom](https://atom.io/).
-If you have an intention to maintain the repo and keep the theme up to date, let me know.
+If you have an intention to maintain the repo and keep the themes up to date, let me know.

 ***